NSTiwari/Custom-Text-Classification-on-Android-using-TF-Lite/README.md

 1. Clone the repository on your local machine.

-2. Sign in to your Google account and upload the `Custom_Object_Text_Classification.ipynb` notebook on Colab.
+2. Sign in to your Google account and upload the `Custom_Text_Classification.ipynb` notebook on Colab.

 3. Run the notebook cells one-by-one by following the instructions.